 To enroll in eRefund follow these steps:

-- Select "Click to enroll in eRefund", complete the requested information.
+- Select "Click to enroll in eRefund" and complete the requested information

 After an eRefund has been generated by Penn State to your financial institution, the process may take up to 3-5 business days before it will appear as a credit in your account.
 Please refer to your financial institution's policy concerning the availability of these funds.